 Disaster Distress Helpline

 24-hour crisis counseling and support

 *Visits to these services are not covered by student health fees; check with your health insurance provider.
 If you are in need of health insurance, learn about the student insurance plan available for purchase on Insurance Information page.
 For information on transportation to and from local medical services, visit Parking & Transportation's Medical Needs page.

 The following information is from the Counseling Services Common Mental Health Issues page:

-- Visit Sexual Assault - Focus on Education (S.A.F.E.).
-This section details Geneseo's information for victims of sexual assault, provides contact information for Title IX Coordinator for Students, Tamara Kenney (585-245-5023), connects to pages for Geneseo's Sexual Assault Teach-in program, and offers additional resources.
+Visit Sexual Assault - Focus on Education (S.A.F.E.).
+This section details Geneseo's policies for victims of sexual assault, provides information for Title IX Coordinator for Students, Tamara Kenney (585-245-5023), and other on-campus contacts, and offers additional resources.

 If this is not an emergency or crisis but you would like to learn more about your symptoms as well as self-care options, visit either Health Services' Common Health Concerns page or Counseling Services' Common Mental Health Issues page.

 For imminent concerns about danger to self or others, call University Police (x5222) or 911.
 For more information about suicide, Ulifeline is a comprehensive behavioral support web site which was designed specifically for young adults and which focuses on suicide prevention.
 You may also find it useful to review this suicide risk questionnaire, ACT now to stop a suicide.